leaningtech/labs/sites/browserpod/src/content/docs/15-more/00-glossary.md

 ## Current working directory (cwd)

-The directory used to resolve relative paths for the current process
+The directory used to resolve relative paths for the current process.

 ## Virtual filesystem